Part 1: The Reality of DePIN

 Investing in Outcomes

-We have journeyed from the personal story behind GrowGood to the way its Blueprints learn to speak the language of your farm.
+We have journeyed from the personal story behind GrowGood to the way its Blueprints are being designed to speak the language of your farm.
 Now, we arrive at the most crucial part of our conversation: the future we can grow together.
 This is a vision that extends beyond the farm gate, connecting our individual efforts into a powerful, collective force for regeneration.
-This isn’t just about building a better tool.
-It’s about building the infrastructure for a new kind of economy—an economy that invests in outcomes, not just outputs.
+This goes beyond tools.
+The aim is to build infrastructure for a new kind of economy—one that invests in outcomes, not just outputs.

 Read More